python3statement/pycon-2017/proposal.md

 META: vv what do you mean by a future facing manner?
 What does it mean to "source the correct information"; Do you mean setuptools 24.2?
 If so, say that.

+RESPONSE: I Don't know might have been a typo

 In order to make the solution available in a future facing manner, we modified the common database to ensure it houses and maintains the correct information.

 META: vv Can someone take a stab at turning this into a more narrative bit?
 E.g., why was it a processing bottle-neck?
 Why was there processing at all, it's a static database, right?

+RESPONSe : We can develop in the talk.

 At first, we attempted to directly set the `require_python` info on the `release` table of PyPI by using a `JOIN` operation, which unfortunately turned